Cracko298/Sharkbite-2-Farmer/README.md

 # Why?
 - Was Made to farm teeth because I'm too lazy!
-- And because the Developer added an AFK Detection Algorithm.
+- And because the Developer added an "AFK Detection Algorithm".

 # Features:
 - Clicks Multiple Different Things.
 Mainly to-do with the AFK-Detection Algorithm.